oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_patches.html.markdown

 # Data Source: oci_fleet_apps_management_patches
 This data source provides the list of Patches in Oracle Cloud Infrastructure Fleet Apps Management service.

-Returns a list of Patches.
+Returns a list of all the Patches in the specified compartment.
+The query parameter `compartmentId` is required unless the query parameter `id` is specified.

 ## Example Usage